 According to an article from the Mayo Clinic, prostate biopsy tissue samples are usually collected by transrectal or transperineal means.

 A transrectal biopsy is the most common way.
 In this procedure, a needle is passed through the wall of the rectum.

 In a transperineal biopsy, a needle is inserted through the skin between the anus and the scrotum.
 After a small cut is made in the skin area between the anus and scrotum, a biopsy needle is inserted through the cut and into the prostate to get out a sample of tissue.
 An MRI or CT scan is usually used to guide this procedure.

 Urologists generally advise a prostate biopsy when PSA readings over a length of time are high (above 4) and/or a digital rectal exam and ultrasound indicate abnormalities on the prostate.
 According to doctors, this is the only definite way to diagnose prostate cancer.

 In July of 2000, I underwent my first prostate biopsy.
 It was a transrectal biopsy conducted at my urologist's clinic in Maryland.

-Prior to the biopsy, it was necessary to give myself an enema so that my rectum was clean during the procedure.
+Before the biopsy, it was necessary to have an enema so that my rectum was clean during the procedure.
 There were no other preparations in that I had to fast or discontinue taking certain medications.